Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - `.drawer` will now be either left or right, no option for both.
 This can be altered in the code or by hand (if I make a tool, I should remember to add an option - *TODO*).
 - `footer` `display:block` fix removed - IE 9-.
 - `footer` rebuilt, pretty similar to the last iteration, except for colors.

+## 20171109

+- Renamed `grid` to `layout`.
+It will now house the `card` module, too.
+This is done to make sure that cards are never used without the grid system, as they wouldn't work too well without it.
+- Fully implemented the `card` module into `layout`, gave me no trouble.
+It's fully operational and tested.
+Some color tweaking might be required, but everything is pretty much ready for deployment in the `layout` module.